6950xt/MYFIRST_VIDEOGAME/README.md

 # MYFIRST_VIDEOGAME
- Its a simple clicking life simulator based on ny lifes ideology
+ Its a simple clicking life simulator based on my lifes ideology